percebus/azure-secure-networking-for-devs/docs/tutorial/01/hub.md

 > [!CAUTION]
 > Be mindful that this is an **expensive resource**, which is **charged by the hour**.

-Before we begin, be mindful that this is an expensive resource, which is charged by the hour.

 1. Toggle ON the _"Enable Azure Firewall"_.
 Add a `{my-prefix}-hub-{region}-{id}-fw` name.
 1. **Tier**: You'll need at least **Standard** for this exercise.
 1. **Policy**: _"None (Use classic firewall rules)"_
 1. **Azure Firewall Public IP Address**: Same as above,

 - You can just let the default pre-selected '(New)'.
 It will create a new public IP address.
 It will add a `-firewall` suffix tho, so it will be `{my-prefix}-hub-{region}-{id}-firewall`, which is confusing.
-- But if you want to name it, you can create a new one, naming it `{my-prefix}-hub-{region}-{id}-fw-ip` and select it.
+- But if you want to name it, you can create a new one, naming it `{my-prefix}-hub-{region}-{id}-fw-ip` and select it, just like we did with Bastion.

 ##### IP Address